streetcomplete/StreetComplete/README.md

 SCEE is a modified version of StreetComplete, aimed at experienced OSM users unhappy about the lack of advanced editing capabilities in normal StreetComplete.
 By default, most of the additional capabilities are disabled.
 Go through the settings (either in the app or [below](#differences-to-streetcomplete)) for details.

-Please be aware that SCEE is not suitable for people used to discard warning messages without reading!
+Please be aware that SCEE is not suitable for people used to discarding warning messages without reading!
 Users new to OpenStreetMap are best advised to use [StreetComplete](https://github.com/streetcomplete/StreetComplete).

-Functionality added in SCEE is considerably less tested than what you might be used from StreetComplete, so bugs or unexpected behavior may happen.
+Functionality added in SCEE is considerably less tested than what you might be used to in StreetComplete, so bugs or unexpected behavior may happen.
 If you encounter any, please report the issue.

 1. [Download](#download-scee)
 2. [Translate](#translations)